 Live Cell Imaging tools provide spatial information and population heterogeneity on large numbers of individual cells over time.
 We are producing high quality data obtained using benchmark materials to develop predictive models based on stochastic fluctuations and to provide reference data.
 These efforts will support methods to validate putative molecular markers for pluripotency and differentiation and for evaluating markers of product potency including CAR-T therapy products.
 We are also developing a suite of advanced imaging capabilities, including broadband coherence RAMAN spectroscopy (BCARS) imaging, for characterizing cell state and cell-biomaterial interactions.

 Rapid Microbial Testing Methods (RMTM) are urgently needed for the advanced therapy industry.
-NIST is working with stakeholders to develop an ISO standard to clarify risk assessment methodologies and validation of selected fit-for-purpose assays.
-Working the NIST Complex Microbial Program and stakeholders, we are developing data and best practices needed to streamline the validation of the selected rapid method.
+NIST has established an RMTM Consortium to convene stakeholders and develop measurement assurance tools and solutions, including reference materials and best practices, to support product safety assessments.
+NIST is also working with stakeholders to develop an ISO standard to clarify risk assessment methodologies and validation of selected fit-for-purpose assays.